Joao-Dionisio/An-optimization-model-for-power-transformer-maintenance/README.md

-# An-optimization-model-for-power-transformer-maintenance
+# An optimization model for power transformer maintenance

-Code for the paper An optimization model for power transformer maintenance (unpublished)
+This repository contains the code used in the unpublished paper An optimization model for power transformer maintenance.
+Requires PySCIPOpt.